thewhitetulip/intro-to-vuejs/1_introduction.md

 	</body>
 	</html>

 This is the simplest possible Vue app.
-The logic is simple, we have to render a message in the `<div>` tag.
-If you have had previous experience in template rendering then it might sound trivial enough, that we just render a variable in the tag.
-But things are different.
+We are rendering the variable `message` in the `<div>` tag.
+If you have had previous experience in template rendering then it might sound trivial, since all rendering engines do this work.
+But here, things are different.
 Vue has done a lot of work under the hood.
-Vue hasn't just rendered `message`, the variable is "reactive".
+It hasn't _just_ rendered `message`, the variable is "reactive".
 If the value of `message` changes, then the html would be automatically updated by Vue.
+The advantage of this feature is that wheneve the value of `message` variable changes, it'd get reflected in our HTML _without_ us having to render the variable again.
+Vue does all the heavy lifting.
+All we are left with is creation of variables and maintaining the state of the app _correctly_ using the variables.

 To verify our claim, open the web inspecter in your browser, on Firefox do a right click on the page and click "inspect element".
 It shall open the web inspector.
 Press the escape key and the console would pop up.
 Set the message to any value you'd like like this, `app.message='oh my Dod, it did change.'`

-This proves that the value of the message variable is dynamically bound with what is being displayed in our html.
+You'd see that the html was changed.
+During runtime, Vue uses a diffing algorithm to make optimal changes to the DOM.
+It uses shadow DOM to render html, it is a feature which would come into all browsers eventually.

+> Note: Firefox has a developer edition (https://www.mozilla.org/en-US/firefox/developer) of it's browser which is tailored for web developers

-## Delimiters
+## Syntax

-Vue uses double mustach `{{ }}` as the default templating syntax to render data in our html page.
-The default syntax is `['{{', '}}']`, but we can change it to whatever syntax we want.
+Since Vue works on data, it uses a special syntax to render the data, by default it is `{{ }}`, but we can change it to whatever syntax we want.
 The way to do it is

 	var app = new Vue({
 		el: '#app',